canonical/spread/README.md

 -------------------

-The `systems` entry under each backend contains a list of systems that will be allocated on that backend for running tasks.
+The `systems` entry under each backend contains a list of systems that will be allocated on that backend for running tasks concurrently.

 Consider these settings: